appsmithorg/appsmith-docs/datasource-reference/querying-firestore.md

 ## Server-side Pagination

 Firestore supports server-side pagination with the Table widget.
-There's four fields in the query configuration that influence how this pagination works.
+There are four fields in the query configuration that influence how this pagination works.

 1. **Order By**: This is required to make pagination order predictable.
 It should be a JSON list of fields to use for ordering. *E.g.*, `["field1"]`.
 1. **Limit Documents**: This will be the number of documents in each page, *i.e.*, the page size.
 A good value for this might be 10 or 15.